minprog/programmeren-2/problems/adventure-less/adventure.md

 ## Step 2: Moving around

 Now that we have a couple of rooms, we can start implementing the game itself.
-We'll start by implementing some methods for the `Adventure` class.
-These methods define the actions in the game.
-Later, we'll write code for the game loop, where a player can actually enter commands, after which the game loop will call upon the methods of an `Adventure` object.
+We'll start by implementing a `move` method for the `Adventure` class.
+This methods defines an action in the game.
+Then, we'll write code for the game loop, where a player can actually enter commands, after which the game loop will call upon the methods of an `Adventure` object.

 ### Implement `move`